adapt-it/adaptit/docs/Readme_Unicode_Version.txt

 =====================================================================
 Adapt It WX Unicode
 =====================================================================
-Version 4.0.3
+Version 4.0.4
 Versions of Adapt It beginning with Version 4.0.0 are cross-platform capable, being built with the wxWidgets cross-platform GUI framework (hence the WX in the name).
-Packages are also available for Linux, and expected for the Macintosh in 2009.
+Packages are also available for Linux, and expected for the Macintosh in early 2009.

 Adapt It WX Unicode is a copyrighted program.
 See license/LICENSE.txt for more information.